OPS-E2E-PPE/VBA-Docs/api/Word.Document.Range.md

 End Sub
 ```

-This example creates and sets the variable  _myRange_ to paragraphs three through six in the active document, and then it right-aligns the paragraphs in the range.
+This example creates and sets the variable  _myRange_ to paragraphs two through four in the active document, and then it right-aligns the paragraphs in the range.